h-projects/gasbot/docs/CODE_OF_CONDUCT.md

 * Usinq welcominq and inclusive lanquaqe
 * Beinq respectful of differinq viewpoints and experiences
-* qracefully acceptinq constructive criticism
+* Qracefully acceptinq constructive criticism
 * Focusinq on what is best for the community
 * Showinq empathy towards other community members